salt-labs/docs/content/technologies/tanzu/2.1/_index.md

   --verbose
 ```

-In addition to this new command for the Tanzu CLI, VMware has also solved a little chicken and egg issue with the need for a private registry being needed to be depoloyed prior to deploying TKG.
+In addition to this new command for the Tanzu CLI, VMware has also solved a little chicken and egg issue with the need for a private registry being needed to be deployed prior to deploying TKG.

-Now, there is a new Habor OVA that can be deployed to the vSphere environment and used as the private registry for TKG to solve this issue.
+Now, there is a new Harbor OVA that can be deployed to the vSphere environment and used as the private registry for TKG to solve this issue.